DoD-Platform-One/gitlab/chart/doc/backup-restore/restore.md

 ### Restore the rails secrets

 The GitLab chart expects rails secrets to be provided as a Kubernetes Secret with content in YAML.
-On an Omnibus GitLab instance, secrets are stored in JSON format in the `/etc/gitlab/gitlab-secrets.json` file.
-To convert the file and create the secret:
+If you are restoring the rails secret from an Omnibus GitLab instance, secrets are stored in JSON format in the `/etc/gitlab/gitlab-secrets.json` file.
+To convert the file and create the secret in YAML format:

 1. Copy the file `/etc/gitlab/gitlab-secrets.json` to the workstation where you run `kubectl` commands.